 Some experts are recommending cultures with high meat consumption diets change over to something called a “flexitarian” diet composed of more organic vegetables, fruits, whole grains, nuts, legumes, unsaturated fats, and meat, dairy, and sugar but in lower quantities.
 Many of the vegetable-based crops can be grown indoors or in greenhouses where the temperatures can be more easily controlled.

 Not surprisingly, products such as cannabis can be grown indoors along with vegetables.
-People choosing i49 as a resource for cannabis seeds or CBD seeds can have good indoor crops.
 The legalization of these crops is spreading and more people are able to get growing permits in more states.
 When an indoor growing environment is completed, a person can grow both cannabis products and vegetables and fruits for personal consumption or sale.

 Why Vegetables and Fruits?